sarayd/coding-challenge/README.md

 > What is the most creative way you can get a circle to appear on the screen of a web browser?

 Please include a run script (`run.sh`) which we can run to test your solution.
 This script should do any necessary building and compilation, and print either an address or a file we can open in a web browser running on the same machine.

+### Code Sample

+Please include with it a brief description of what your code does, and why you're so proud of it.